ahmetcanaydemir/BlazorJavascriptEmbedder/README.md

 There is no nuget package yet.

-1. Download this repository.
-2. Add `BlazorJsEmbedder` to your project.
+1. `dotnet add package BlazorJsEmbedder`
-3. To start using add this script to end of \_Host.cshtml:
+2. Add this script to end of \_Host.cshtml:

 ```html
 <script src="_content/BlazorJsEmbedder/index.js"></script>